JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 """)
 ```

-By convention, its still best to give files with special delimiters, such as ";", the ".csv" extension.
+By convention, it's still best to give files with special delimiters, such as ";", the ".csv" extension.

 Loading CSV files using `CSV.jl` is done in a similar way.
 You can use `CSV.read` and specify in what kind of format you want the output.